LasithaR01/Bank-Management-System/README.md

 # Bank-Management-System
-Bank Management System project in Python
+Bank Management System project in Python and MySql